multiply-org/prior_engine/README.md

 This repository contains the prior engine for the MULTIPLY main platform.
 It provides *a priori* information to the [Inference Engine](https://github.com/multiply-org/KaFKA-InferenceEngine) to support land surface parameter retrieval.
+The documentation is part of the MULTIPLY core documentation on [ReadTheDocs](http://multiply.readthedocs.io/en/latest/).
 <!-- Add plans and current status? -->

 ## Contents

 * `aux_data/` Auxiliary data for prior generation.
-* `doc` - The documentation of all prior engine classes and function definitions.
+* `doc` - The auto generated documentation of all prior engine classes and function definitions.
 * `multiply_prior-engine/` - The main prior engine software package.
 as source of information and orientation.
 * `recipe` Conda installation recipe.